 Alongside the intensity-adjusted index for macroprudential policies, we include several macrofinancial and macroeconomic quantities.
 The variables of primary interest in terms of responses to a macroprudential policy shock are credit growth and capital inflows.
 While the former is modelled as the quarterly change in total claims on the domestic private sector, the latter is measured in four-quarter moving sums of either gross total capital or gross other investment inflows as percentage of GDP.
 Other investment flows consist to a major part of flows originating from direct foreign lending to domestic banks (Hahm et al., 2013), and thus act as a proxy for banking flows.
 As most MPPs are targeted at the banking sector, the reactions of such flows are of particular interest.
 Further macroeconomic variables included in the empirical specification are GDP growth, the inflation rate, as measured by quarterly changes the (harmonized) consumer price index, and the short-term interest rate in order to control for interdependencies with monetary policy.
-German GDP growth and the German money market rate enter the model as exogenous variables as a means to account for leading role of Germany for the CESEE region.
+German GDP growth and the German money market rate enter the model as exogenous variables as a means to account for leading role of Germany for the CESEE region (similar to the role of the US in global financial markets, see Rey, 2015).

 Furthermore, a factor that captures the financial cycle for CESEE countries is included as an additional exogenous control to alleviate concerns with regards to a potential omitted variable bias.
 It is constructed by extracting the first principal component from a set of financial variables (in the spirit of Eller et al., 2020a).
-Compared to other global financial cycle indicators often used in macroeconomic studies (e.g. Miranda-Agrippino et al., 2015), the factor used here is more tailored to the context of CESEE countries with respect to the sample of countries.
-We also opted for choosing a more narrow set of financial variables than Eller et al. (2020a) that is more specifically to the MPP context, namely growth of credit and deposit stocks of banks as well as equity prices.
-Results using these other indicators for the global financial cycle are qualitatively similar and available upon request.
+Compared to other global financial cycle indicators often used in macroeconomic studies (e.g. Miranda-Agrippino and Rey, 2015), the factor used here is more tailored to the context of CESEE countries with respect to the sample of countries.
+We also opted for choosing a more narrow set of financial variables than Eller et al. (2020a) that is more appropriate for the MPP context, namely the growth of credit and deposit stocks of banks as well as equity price returns.
+Results using other indicators for the global financial cycle are qualitatively similar and available upon request.